Full day (6 hours)

-Once your band of adventurers has mastered the modern recurve-style bow, we’ll move on to the longbow and try some challenges, like aiming at half-hidden targets and trying a ‘clout’ style long-distance shoot.
+Once your band of adventurers has mastered the modern recurve-style bow, we’ll move on to the longbow and try some challenges, like aiming at half-hidden targets on our woodland shoot and trying a ‘clout’ style long-distance shoot.

 You’ll also get to see – and try on – medieval archer’s armour and real chainmail, and find out what it’s like to shoot in each!
-At the end of the day, you’ll have your chance to shoot a flaming arrow with the help of your coach.
+At the end of the day, you’ll have your chance to shoot a few flaming arrows (if the weather conditions allow) with the help of your coach.

 White Dragon’s staff are not only experienced archery coaches – we are experts in the sport’s history and give talks and training all over the country.